Get answers to your most frequently asked import export questions regarding registrations, taxes and SARS Customs compliance.

 Can I change my existing license from a personal name to a business name?

 No, your license is linked to a specific ID number or business registration number.
 It is possible however, to change the business name or registered address reflected on the current license.

 Can I use an import export license to import or export anything from or to any country?

-Yes – one import export license covers all goods, note that indicated in our prohibited and regulated goods look up here may require an additional permit.
+Yes – one import export license covers all goods.
+Note that items indicated in our prohibited and regulated goods look up may require an additional permit.

 You can use the same license to import or export to different countries (one license covers all countries).
 If you export goods to Europe or Southern Africa we recommend that you also get EUR1 or SADC certificates to enable you to benefit from import duty tax reductions.
 If you export agricultural goods to America registering for AGOA may also bring you import duty tax savings.

 Will my import export license work in other countries?